mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/ADC/ADC_Sequencer/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral with sequencer to convert several channels.
+How to use the ADC peripheral with a sequencer to convert several channels.
-Channels converted are one external channel and two internal channels (temperature sensor and VrefInt).
+The channels converted are, in order, one external channel and two internal channels (VrefInt and temperature sensors).
 Next, voltages and temperature are computed.

 WAVEFORM_VOLTAGE_GENERATION_FOR_TEST compilation switch (located in main.h) is
 available to generate a waveform voltage for the test :